 Parent Letter from the Coordinator for District Health: English / Spanish

 Our students are our most valuable resource.
 In recognition of that, Plano ISD

 provides a registered nurse at each campus.
 The school nurse serves as a liaison between school personnel, family, community and healthcare providers to advocate for student health and a healthy school environment.

 School nursing is a professional registered nursing specialty that involves identification, assessment, prevention, and intervention to remedy or modify students' health needs.
 The nurses' goal is to promote the optimum health of students and the students' abilities to achieve their individual educational goals.

 Nurses monitor required immunizations, perform mandated health screenings, track communicable diseases, plan for emergencies and provide direct care to students.
-Please use the links to the right to learn more about the Plano ISD School Health Services.
+Please use the links to the right to learn more about the Plano ISD District Health Services.

 Benefits and Risk Management Department

 District Health Team by Campus: 2013-2014 School Year